ibm-cloud-docs/codeengine/deploy.md

    </tr>
    <tr>
    <td><code>--image</code></td>
    <td>The name of the image that is used for this application.
 For images in [Docker Hub](https://hub.docker.com), you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`.
+If `REGISTRY` is not specified, the default is `docker.io`.
+If `TAG` is not specified, the default is `latest`.
 This value is required. </td>
    </tr>
 </tbody>
 </table>